 Sample deployment of a flow mode configuration with NAT and DHCP

-For this sample deployment, we are going to use a real-world example of how flow mode is deployed on a Juniper SRX platform.
+For this sample deployment, we are going to use a real-world example of how flow mode is deployed on an SRX platform.
 We are going to focus on the SRX device deployed on customer’s site and specifically on customer’s requirements.
 This sample deployment will show the sample configuration, including the needed steps to take when configuring it.